kevinlin1/kevinlin1.github.io/README.md

 ### Conference Papers

 2024
-: An Equitable Grading Playbook.
+: An Equitable Grading Playbook.\\
   <small>
-  Working Group paper in the *ACM Virtual Global Computing Education Conference*
+  Working Group report in the *ACM Virtual Global Computing Education Conference*
   </small>
 : ["It Can Relate to Real Lives": Attitudes and Expectations in Justice-Centered Data Structures & Algorithms for Non-Majors]({% post_url 2024-03-18-it-can-relate-to-real-lives %})\\
   <small>